UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 ### Submit a bug report
 Assuming you've followed all of these steps and still have a valid bug report to submit, you can submit a new bug report by [creating a new issue in Github](https://github.com/UCF/{{My-Theme}}/issues/new?template=bug_report.md).

 Add a descriptive, understandable title and details about the bug in the description field, following the template provided.
 Please try to be as detailed as possible in your report.
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 Do other browsers show the bug differently?
 What would you expect to be the outcome?
-All these details will help us fix any potential bugs more quickly.
+All of the information you provide will help us quickly evaluate and fix the issue.

 ## Feature requests

-We welcome new feature requests, but before submitting a new request, think carefully about whether said feature aligns with the [goals of the project](https://github.com/UCF/{{My-Theme}}/wiki/#Project-goals) and with [UCF's brand](https://www.ucf.edu/brand/).
+We welcome new feature requests; however, before submitting a new request, think carefully about if the proposed feature aligns with the [goals of the project](https://github.com/UCF/{{My-Theme}}/wiki/#Project-goals) and with [UCF's brand](https://www.ucf.edu/brand/).
 We strongly encourage the discussion of new feature ideas in the ucf-wp Slack workspace.

 Please provide as much detail and context as possible to justify the inclusion of your idea in the theme.
 We reserve the right to deny feature requests when they don't align with the project's goals, or if said feature is already accomplishable with existing utilities/components.